10 Marqeta SQL Interview Questions (Updated 2025)

 Here is an SQL PostgreSQL query to calculate the most active users by transaction count in a month.

-This query will group transactions by and and count the number of transactions per cardholder per month.
+This query will group transactions by cardholder_id and month and count the number of transactions per cardholder per month.
 Then it filters out cardholders who made more than 30 transactions in a single month and returns them in descending order based on frequency of transactions.

 Note: This is a hypothetical scenario and the threshold of 30 transactions is arbitrary.
 Calling a user who makes more than 30 transactions a "power user" might not apply in many situations and doesn't account for factors like the total amount of money transacted.
 For instance, a user who made 31 transactions totaling 310isarguablylessofa"poweruser"thansomeonewhomade1transactionworth310 is arguably less of a "power user" than someone who made 1 transaction worth 3000.
-Adjust the threshold and the features such as based on your specific needs.
+Adjust the threshold and the features such as transaction_amount based on your specific needs.

 To practice another SQL customer analytics question where you can code right in the browser and have your SQL solution instantly executed, try this Walmart SQL Interview Question: Walmart Labs SQL Interview Question